kennycason/kennycason/posts/2017-04-11-ray-casting.markdown

 *fig 3.*<img src="/images/raycasting/raycasting_square_3.png" width="400px"/>

 Our next example will be a point that lies in the square as illustrated in *fig 3*.
-Tracing our ray shows that it intersected with exactly one side of the square, which is **odd**, therefor our point is *inside* the square.
+Tracing our ray shows that it intersected with exactly one side of the square, which is **odd**, therefore our point is *inside* the square.

 ### Example with Polygon

 *fig 4.*<img src="/images/raycasting/raycasting_polygon_1.png" width="250px"/>

-Next we will apply the algorithm to a more complex polygon Illustrated below in *fig 4*.
+Next we will apply the algorithm to a more complex polygon illustrated above in *fig 4*.

 *fig 5.*<img src="/images/raycasting/raycasting_polygon_2.png" width="450px"/>

-For this test we are going to start with a point *p* that is soundly located inside the polygon, and cast a series of rays from outside, to point *p* and count the number of times each ray intersects with a line in the polygon.
+For this test we are going to start with a point *p* that is soundly located inside the polygon, and cast a series of rays from outside to point *p* and count the number of times each ray intersects with a line in the polygon.
 If our algorithm holds, each ray will intersect with an odd number of lines.
-Each of the rays will be labeled in *fig 5*.
+Each of the rays are labeled in *fig 5*.

 <table cellpadding="2">
 <tr><td>Ray</td><td>Intersections</td></tr>